 Hybrid Hard Drive / Solid State Drive Storage (HHDD or SSHD)

 Laptop-use hybrid hard disk drives (HHDD), also known as solid state hybrid drives (SSHDs), combine hard drive and solid state storage in a single 2.5″ device.
 They aren’t as widely adopted as pure HDDs and SSDs.
 Hybrid drives have all parts you can find in a classic HDD and include an SSD module on top of them.
 It’s hard to compare raw performance of HHDDs / SSHDs to HDDs, SSDs, and eMMC, because hybrids don’t load every stored file and installed program at a same speed.
-They boost loading only of software and files selected by their caching algorithms, which do calculations based on your common computer usage scenarios.
+They boost loading only of software and files selected by their caching algorithms, based on your common computer usage scenarios.
 Software and files you most frequently use, including those required for booting up the operating system itself, are stored on the SSD portion for faster loading.
-Accessing the rest of the data stored on the HDD portion isn’t quicker than on a comparable pure HDDs.
+Accessing the rest of the data stored on the HDD portion isn’t quicker than on comparable pure HDDs.

 Common capacities of laptop-use hybrid storage devices are 500GB and 1TB on the hard disk platters, plus either 8GB, 16GB or 32GB of SSD memory.